batchusivaji/Complete-Kubernetes/Notes.md

 - If it fails responds back to control plane with status

-* The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
-The kubelet doesn’t manage containers which were not created by Kubernetes.
+*  `Ensures containers are healthy and manages node resources.
+It's like a caretaker, making sure containers are running well on their assigned nodes.`

 * Kubelet is the primary node agent.
 It watches for pods that have been assigned to its node (either by apiserver or via local configuration file)